 When feeling sleepy, lethargic, and sluggish, some effective actions that we can take to energize and awaken our meditation include:

-* Speed up the rhythm and cadence of any labels, mantras, or any other words that we use in our meditation technique
+- Speed up the rhythm and cadence of any labels, mantras, or any other words that we use in our meditation technique

 ADJUST YOUR POSTURE – STRAIGHTEN THE SPINE AND LIFT THE CHIN

 The position in which you sit for meditation can have a significant effect on your level of alertness.

 Many teachers assert that, in general, a straight, extended spine is the most essential part of a meditation position.
 One of the main reasons for that is that slouching leads to falling asleep (by compressing our belly and reducing our breathing capacity, among other factors), while an upright spine leads to wakefulness (by allowing us to take full deep breaths, among other factors).
 So, one action that we can take to promote wakefulness is to ensure that we are extending and “straightening” our spines.
 This may feel unnatural at first, but, after putting our attention on maintaining cultivating uprightness for long enough, slouching will lessen and our default posture will improve.

 My primary teacher Shinzen Young has sat many hard-core meditation retreats where he has sat late into the night, or even all night.
 He says that he has had good results fighting intense drowsiness with switching from whatever technique he had been doing to repeating the mantra, “Back straight – OK!
 Eyes open – OK!” over and over again.
 As he has said each part, he has ensured that his back has, indeed, been upright and not slouching (and that his eyes have, indeed, been open and not dropping shut).